Multilingual Translation of Government Information in Australia

 The demand for government translations is high in Australia

 Some countries such as Australia have a cross the board requirement that all documents translated for government departments are translated by NAATI accredited translators.
 NAATI stands for National Accreditation Authority for Translators and Interpreters (NAATI).
 Because the translators have to pass a test to get accreditation it ensures that all government documents are translated by competent translators into the required languages.

-Over the last 2 years multilingual translations have been completed for several Australian government departments and these include
+Over the last 2 years multilingual translation services have been completed for several Australian government departments and these include

 - The Department of Education and Training’s brochures and fact sheets.

 - The Fair Work Ombudsman’s website content, glossary and guides into more than 30 languages.

 - Centreline’s International Pension Forms into 20 languages.